Class II Injection Wells

-Class II Injection Wells safely dispose of millions of gallons of water obtained during oil and natural gas production.
-They return water brought to the earth’s surface during drilling back to where it came from.
+UIC Injection Wells across the nation safely dispose of millions of gallons of brine obtained during oil and natural gas production.
+They return produced fluids brought to the earth’s surface during production back to where it came from.
 Safe disposal of the production brine from oil and gas production is crucial to environmental protection and energy production.

 Why We Need Injection Wells

-During oil and natural gas production, gallons of brine are brought to the earth’s surface.
-Class II Injection Wells return this saltwater back into the earth where it can be safely kept and used to produce more natural resources.
+During oil and natural gas production brine is brought to the earth’s surface with oil or natural gas.
+Injection returns this saltwater back into the strata where it naturally occurs.

-Drilling then continues below the casing down through the injection zone.
-Once this is complete, a third layer of protection is created by adding another protective pipe (referred to as injection tubing) and firmly cementing it into place from top to bottom.
-An injection packer, which is similar to a drain plug, is used near the bottom of the tubing to seal it against the casing.
+Drilling then continues below the casing down through the injection zone and casing is again cemented to the injection run.
+Injection fluids are pumped through another string of pipe called tubing.
+An injection packer is used near the bottom of the tubing to seal it against the casing.
 This packer prevents water from entering the space between the tubing and casing when water is injected.
 The pressure on the tubing annulus is continuously monitored to ensure there are no leaks.